aprilmintacpineda/super-quotes/readme.md

 ]
 ```

-Then after doing so, just run `php generator as:console`.
+Then after doing so, just run `php generator` again to combine all the quotes in one JSON file.

 Do make pull requests to enlarge our collection of quotes, and update the credits section of this readme.

 # Credits: Quotes came from them.